Azure Monitor Network Insights

-Azure Monitor for Networks provides a comprehensive view of health and metrics for all deployed network resources, without requiring any configuration.
+Azure Monitor Network Insights provides a comprehensive view of health and metrics for all deployed network resources, without requiring any configuration.
 It also provides access to network monitoring capabilities like Connection Monitor, flow logging for network security groups (NSGs), and Traffic Analytics.
 And it provides other network diagnostic features.

-Azure Monitor for Networks is structured around these key components of monitoring:
+Azure Monitor Network Insights is structured around these key components of monitoring:

 Network health and metrics

-The Azure Monitor for Networks Overview page provides an easy way to visualize the inventory of your networking resources, together with resource health and alerts.
+The Azure Monitor Network Insights Overview page provides an easy way to visualize the inventory of your networking resources, together with resource health and alerts.
 It's divided into four key functional areas: search and filtering, resource health and metrics, alerts, and dependency view.

 Search and filtering